pias97/k8s_learning/readme.md

-## 🚀 Full-Stack Chat App Deployment Guide: Kubernetes (Kind) & Docker Compose:
+## 🚀 Full-Stack Chat App Deployment: Kubernetes (Kind) & Docker Compose:

 A simple project to provide a real-time chat experience that's both scalable and secure.
 This project is forked from [This Repo](https://github.com/iemafzalhassan/full-stack_chatApp), with the plan to integrate modern devops tools and deploy using Kubernetes.